Themarys24/Themarys24/README.md

 <div align="left">
   <img src="gift-foto-Maria.gif" width="200" align="right">

-  💡🚀Hello!
-I’m Maria Ferreira, a Computer Science student transitioning from Accounting to Technology.
+  💡🚀Hi!
+I'm Maria Ferreira, a Cloud Computing student transitioning from Accounting to the Tech world.

-  Here, I share my learning journey with projects, developing hard skills alongside the soft skills I’ve gained throughout my life.
+Here I share my learning journey through hands-on projects, developing technical skills while applying the soft skills I've gained throughout my career.

-  Career transitions are challenging, it's not easy to step out of a comfort zone that you know so well and start learning a new profession from scratch.
+Career transitions are not easy.
+Leaving a familiar comfort zone to start from scratch in a new field takes courage, discipline, and passion.
+Technology has always been my dream, and today I’m building my path to become a Cloud Computing Engineer!

-  That’s why every new programming language I learn and every project I challenge myself to develop is another brick I add to my ladder toward professional excellence, which I am always striving for!
+Every programming language I learn and every project I challenge myself with is another step toward reaching my goal.

   **"It’s never too late to start something new, and I truly believe technology is the future."** 🌐 💻💡📚💬
 </div>